Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: decay

 Within the generalized seniority scheme \cite{dellagiacoma1989,IBFM-Book,dellagiacoma1988phdthesis}, the coefficients $\zeta_j$, $\zeta_{jj'}$, $\theta_j$ and $\theta_{jj'}$ in Eqs.~(\ref{eq:creation1}) and (\ref{eq:creation2}) can be given by

 The factors $K$, $K'_{j_\rho}$ and $K''_{j_\rho}$ are defined as

-where $\hat{n}_{s_\rho}$ is the number operator for the $s_\rho$ boson and $\ev{\cdots}_{0^+_1}$ represents the expectation value of a given operator in the $0^+_1$ ground state of the even-even nucleus.
+where $\hat{n}_{s_\rho}$ is the number operator for $s_\rho$ bosons and $\ev{\cdots}_{0^+_1}$ represents the expectation value of a given operator in the $0^+_1$ ground state of the even-even nucleus.
 The expressions in Eqs.~(\ref{eq:zeta1})--(\ref{eq:theta2}) are specified only by the occupation $v_{j_\rho}$ and unoccupation $u_{j_\rho}$ amplitudes computed by the RHB-SCMF calculations, and the same ($u_{j_\rho},v_{j_\rho}$) values as those used in the IBFFM-2 calculations for the odd-odd nuclei are employed.
-No phenomenological parameter is introduced in this framework.
+No phenomenological parameter is introduced in the $\hat T^{\rm GT}$ and $\hat T^{\rm F}$ operators.

 The $ft$ values are calculated by using the Fermi, $\mf = \mel*{I_f}{|\hat T^{\rm F}|}{I_i}$, and GT, $\mgt = \mel*{I_f}{|\hat T^{\rm GT}|}{I_i}$, reduced matrix elements for the transitions between the initial state $I_i$ of the parent nucleus and the final state $I_f$ of the daughter nucleus: